-Oh, no….so you plugged your USB flash drive (or a memory card) into a computer, and you tried to access the data inside, only to find that all the files and folders became shortcuts.
+Oh, no….so you plugged your USB flash drive or a memory card into a computer, and you tried to access the data inside, only to find all the files and folders became shortcuts.

-What the hell is the problem?
-Is there a way to fix it?
-You started to wonder.
+What was wrong?
+Is there a way to open those shortcut files?
+You might wonder.

-More precisely, it can be a virus, trojan or worm (notorious ones include BUOUFO, QWERT, AUTORUN, etc.).
-Chances are the virus has resided in either your Windows PC or the device, or both.
+More precisely, it can be a virus, trojan or worm (the notorious ones include BUOUFO, QWERT, AUTORUN, etc.).
+Chances are the virus has resided in either your Windows PC or your storage device, or both.
 The device we are talking about here can be a flash drive, a microSD card, an external drive, etc.

-Once the virus has got you, what it often does is hide your files and folders, by turning them into shortcuts - usually a few kilobytes by file size, while the actual size can be several megabytes or gigabytes.
-In rare cases, your files could disappear.
+What it often does is hide your files and folders, by turning them into shortcuts - usually a few kilobytes (KBs) in size, while the actual size can be several megabytes (MBs) or gigabytes (GBs).
+In rare cases, your items could disappear.

 What you'll need:

-- The removable media, i.e. the USB drive, flash card, etc
+- Your infected removable storage media, i.e. USB drive, memory card, etc.;

-Step 1: check if the folders are hidden
+Step 1: check if your folders are hidden

-- Enter this command attrib -h -r -s /s /d f:*.* (note: here we assume your external drive shows as F: under My Computer or This PC.
+Next, copy this command attrib -h -r -s /s /d f:*.* and right click and paste it here.
+Important note: here we assume your external drive shows as F: under My Computer or This PC.
 Don't forget to replace "f" if the driver letter is different).

-- Press "Enter" key and now check if your files and folders in your disk are back to normal.
+Now, press "Enter" key and check if your items in your disk are back to normal.

 If yes, congratulations.
-If no, don't worry, go to Step 2.
+If not, go to Step 2.

 Step 3: recover data and format the disk drive

-- Next, go ahead and reformat your device on your PC (use Windows "quick format" or "complete format" option).
-This way everything on your device would be deleted including the virus and the shortcut issue.
+Next, re-format your storage device on your PC (use Windows "quick format" or "complete format" option).
+If you're using a memory card, you may also use a third-party formatting tool called SD Memory Card Formatted 5.0.
+This way, your device will be wiped out, thus the virus and the issue gone as well.

-- It's not over yet, now re-use Stellar data recovery software you've already installed to scan your device again to see if more files can be found and retrieved.
+Wait, it's not over yet, now you can re-use the data recovery software you've already installed to scan your device again just in case more files can be found and retrieved.

-We hope this step by step guide has helped you get rid of the annoying folders becoming shorts issue, or at least you have restored your precious files and data.
+We hope this guide has helped you remove the annoying file hidden issue, or at least you have restored your precious data.

-Let us know if you have any questions or problems during the process.
-Leave a comment below; we'd be happy to give advice that may help you out.
+Let us know if you have any questions during the fixing process.
+Leave a comment below.
+We'd be happy to help you out.

 Thanks to Megha for submitting this issue.

-"All the files and folders became shortcuts in my 500GB external hard drive, after it was connected to my Windows 8 computer and when I attempted to view the files.
+"All the files and folders became shortcuts in my 500GB external hard drive, after it was connected to my Windows 7 computer and I attempted to view some items.
 This happened just all of a sudden.
-It's really annoying to see that nearly 200GB data now became shortcuts with just about 1-2KB size.
+It's really annoying to see that nearly 200GB data now became inaccessible with just about 1-2KB size.
 How could this happen?
 Please help me out.
 I am willing to destroy the drive as long as the data can be recovered." — Megha